 For some photos, you may have a background that is breathtakingly gorgeous from a distance, but some of the details, such as old buildings, are far less attractive in focus.
 A soft blur effect can be the ideal solution for removing the harsh features of such elements.
 Although blur, in theory, could be used to completely hide out-of-place elements in the background as well, a better approach is to remove these through a more intentional process, such as with the spot healing brush.

 The capabilities of your camera and the precise blur effect you want for your photographs will determine how to blur in Lightroom for the best result.
-As some of the background blur processes are more complex, the result will also depend on your skill level in knowing how blur in Lightroom.
+As some of the blur processes in Lightroom are more complex, the result will also depend on your skill level in knowing how to blur in Lightroom.
 However, each option begins with the same basic steps of creating a mask over the photograph’s background then applying the blur effect to that mask.
 Here are a few steps for how to blur a background in Lightroom.

 1. Import Your Photo into Lightroom and Prepare the Image